mroughan/LinePicking/README.md

       A description of the formulas with references.

+ mathematica/ -- Mathematical worksheets for deriving some of the
+                 formula

 Copyright 2012 Matthew Roughan <matthew.roughan@adelaide.edu.au>

     This program is free software: you can redistribute it and/or modify